icwu97/AB-Testing-for-new-function/README.md

 We will formulate the hypotheses we want to validate in the experiment:

 - H0: No difference between the original version and the new version of Instagram.
-- H1: The new version of Insta with Snapshot is more favored by users.
+- H1: The new version of Instagran with Snapshot is more favored by users.

 ```